-In August and September of 2020, the devastating Apple and El Dorado fires have left significant burn scars (burned land surfaces caused by a wildfire) in the mountains north of Beaumont and the pass area.
+In August and September of 2020, the devastating Apple and El Dorado fires left significant burn scars (burned land surfaces caused by a wildfire) in the mountains north of Beaumont and the pass area.
 The regions downhill from a burn scar are particularly at risk from debris flows and flooding.
 As assessed by the Watershed Emergency Response Team (WERT), due to the intensity of the fires and size of the area damaged on the hillsides the potential for debris flows and flooding risks exist for as long as two to three years beyond the initial fire event.

 As water runs downhill through burned areas it can create major erosion and pick up large amounts of ash, sand, silt, rocks and burned vegetation (trees).
 The force of the rushing water and debris can damage or destroy culverts, bridges, roadways, and buildings even miles away from the burned area.